toni-mo/sales-if-ua/README.md

 #Install Node.js
 Node is a requirement for bower package manager.
 You can download a Node.js installer for your operating system from http://nodejs.org/download/.
-Check the version of Node.js that you have installed by running the following command:
+Check the version of Node.js that you have installed by running the following command in console:
 ```sh
  node --version
 ```